 In April 2020, the NYSPSC issued an order that extended the deadlines to complete certain gas inspections by all New York gas utilities, including O&R, from April 1, 2020 to August 1, 2020.
-The deadlines were subsequently extended to September 2, 2020.
+The deadlines were subsequently extended to September 2, 2020, and the Company has taken all reasonable measures to complete such inspections.